Caledonia County, Vermont: 2010 census

-As of the 2010 United States Census, there were 31,227 people, 12,553 households, and 8,153 families residing in the county.
+As of the 2010 United States census, there were 31,227 people, 12,553 households, and 8,153 families residing in the county.
 The population density was 48.1 PD/sqmi.
 There were 15,942 housing units at an average density of 24.6 /sqmi.
 Of the 12,553 households, 29.4% had children under the age of 18 living with them, 49.7% were married couples living together, 10.1% had a female householder with no husband present, 35.1% were non-families, and 27.5% of all households were made up of individuals.
 The average household size was 2.38 and the average family size was 2.86.
 The median age was 42.1 years.

 The median income for a household in the county was $42,706 and the median income for a family was $51,503.
 Males had a median income of $40,223 versus $30,707 for females.
 The per capita income for the county was $22,504.
 About 9.6% of families and 13.5% of the population were below the poverty line, including 15.6% of those under age 18 and 13.0% of those age 65 or over.

 Government

 As in all Vermont counties, there is a small executive function which is mostly consolidated at the state level.
 Remaining county government is judicial.
-There are no "county taxes."
+There are no "county taxes".

 In 2007, median property taxes in the county were $2,278, placing it 265 out of 1,817 counties in the nation with populations over 20,000.

-The elected officials of the county as of the 2018 elections are as follows:
+The elected officials of the county are as follows:

 Elections

 In 1828, Caledonia County voted for National Republican Party candidate John Quincy Adams.

 In 1832, the county was won by Anti-Masonic Party candidate William Wirt.

 From William Henry Harrison in 1836 to Winfield Scott in 1852, the county would vote the Whig Party candidates.

 From John C. Frémont in 1856 to Richard Nixon in 1960 (barring 1912, where the county was won by Progressive Party candidate and former president Theodore Roosevelt), the Republican Party would have a 104-year winning streak in the county.

 In 1964, the county was won by Democratic Party incumbent President Lyndon B. Johnson, who became not only the first Democratic presidential candidate to win the county, but to win the state of Vermont entirely.

-Following the Democrats victory in 1964, the county went back to voting for Republican candidates for another 20 year winning streak starting with Richard Nixon in 1968 and ending with George H. W. Bush in 1988.
+Following the Democrats' victory in 1964, the county went back to voting for Republican candidates for another 20 year winning streak starting with Richard Nixon in 1968 and ending with George H. W. Bush in 1988.

 The county would be won by Bill Clinton in both the 1992 and 1996 presidential elections.

 George W. Bush would win the county in 2000 and would be the last time a Republican presidential candidate would carry the county.

 John Kerry won the county in 2004 and it has been won by Democratic candidates ever since.